Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## update comment test case

+The `update_comment` walker allows a `Profile` node to update the content of an existing comment.
+It modifies the comment's content and reports the updated comment.

-The `test update_comment` verifies that a comment on a tweet can be successfully updated.
-It begins by retrieving an existing tweet with the content `"test_like"` and accesses its associated comment.
+To test `update_comment`,we have to begin with retrieving an existing tweet with the content `"test_like"` and accesses its associated comment.
 Then, the `update_comment` walker is spawned on the `comment` node to perform the update operation.
 Finally, the test checks whether the comment has been updated correctly.

 filter tweet's content : ``tweet = [root --> (`?Profile) --> (`?Tweet)](?content == "test_like")[0];``
 filter comment : ``comment = [tweet --> (`?Comment)][0];``
-spawn walker : `comment spawn update_comment();`
+spawn update_comment walker on comment_node : `comment spawn update_comment();`
 check comment is updated or not : `check comment.content == "new_comment";`

 Complete test case: